Forecasting Ionospheric Irregularities on GNSS Lines of Sight Using Dynamic Graphs with Ephemeris Conditioning: Introduction

-Additionally, this representation choice may introduce an overlooked issue for machine learning: models trained on gridded products risk learning the artifacts of the mapping process alongside the physical signal~\cite{Geirhos2020}.
+Additionally, models trained on gridded products risk learning the artifacts of the mapping process alongside the physical signal~\cite{Geirhos2020}.
 The same concern cuts across the existing formulations for irregularity forecasting.
 Regional-map approaches predict occurrence over spatial grids~\cite{Zhao2025EPB,Atabati2024ConvGRUScintillation,Liu2024HybridEPB}, providing coverage but feeding the model targets shaped by approximation.
-There are also single-station approaches that forecast proxy indices such as Rate of TEC Index (ROTI) or amplitude scintillation index ($S_4$) at individual receivers~\cite{Atabati2021,Trachuentong2024Scintillation,Carvalho2022ScintillationNowcasting}, capturing local dynamics but not producing a regional picture.
-Both approaches are therefore constrained by data representations.
+There are also single-station approaches that forecast proxy indices such as Rate of TEC Index (ROTI) or amplitude scintillation index ($S_4$) at individual receivers~\cite{Atabati2021,Trachuentong2024Scintillation,Carvalho2022ScintillationNowcasting}.
+These capture local dynamics but do not produce a regional picture.